North Shore Line car 749 at the 50th Avenue station, Illinois Railway Museum, July 3, 2021.

 I recently acquired this 1893 map, showing the route of the Columbian Intramural Railway at the World’s Fair here in Chicago.
 The Jackson Park “L” connected with the CIR at Chicago Junction (65th Street on this map), a few blocks south of where the “L” ran on 63rd Street.

 A CTA Skokie Swift train crosses McCormick Boulevard on September 20, 1966.
+The tracks going under the Swift are from the Chicago & North Western’s Weber Subdivision, which was abandoned in 1982.
 (James P. Marcus Photo)

 Philadelphia Suburban Transportation Company (aka Red Arrow) car 16 at the end of the Ardmore line on June 11, 1966, six months before trolleys were replaced by buses.
 (Allan H. Roberts Photo)